 FAKE MMT: “Nuh uh, US taxpayers do not fund the US government.
 The US government funds US taxpayers.
 All dollars used by the US private sector to pay federal taxes come from the US federal government.”

-PURE MMT: Deadly Innocent Fraudulent Misinterpretation #29: Under the Taxpayer Relief Act of 1997, federal taxpayers can pay with a credit card (meaning ALL dollars used by the private sector to pay federal taxes DO NOT necessarily come from federal-gov’t money creation).
+PURE MMT: Deadly Innocent Misinterpretation #29: Under the Taxpayer Relief Act of 1997, federal taxpayers can pay with a credit card (meaning ALL dollars used by the private sector to pay federal taxes DO NOT necessarily come from federal-gov’t money creation).

 The MMT insight is that the order of operations switched.
 The US government now funds the US taxpayers first and then the US taxpayers fund the US government back.

 FAKE MMT: “Nuh uh, you pay your federal taxes, then your bank account is debited and reserves are deleted from your bank’s reserve account.
 Deletion means destruction.
 The reserves exit the banking system for good.
 The Treasury’s spending account is held at the Fed, it sits outside of the banking system.”